AtrikGit6174/PWD-Generator/README.md

 * Step 6.
 (Optional) Enter whether or not to generate more passwords.

 A lot more testing conditions have been implemented to ease user engagement.
+Saving to file on Google Drive has been introduced and clear guides have been mentioned in the application for user's perusal.

 ## Credits
 1. _Google Colab team_, for their amazing IPython notebook tool!